-The United States Army Corps of Engineers (USACE), Philadelphia District has evaluated the construction of ecological improvements at Roychester Park and Grove Park in the community of Abington Township in Montgomery County, Pennsylvania.
+The United States Army Corps of Engineers (USACE) Philadelphia District has evaluated the impacts of the construction of the Abington Environmental Infrastructure Improvement Project (project).
+The project is a stream and habitat improvement project adjacent to and along Sandy Run Creek at Roychester Park and Grove Park in the community of Abington Township in Montgomery County, Pennsylvania.
+The project also includes the relocation of a sanitary sewer line out of the eroding banks of Sandy Run Creek at Roychester Park.